Sampaguitas/pdb_client/README.md

 ## Deployment

-For Deploying with Git to Heroku, click on the following link and follow the instructions:
+To deploy your Git repository on Heroku, click on the following link and follow the instructions:

 [https://devcenter.heroku.com/articles/git](https://devcenter.heroku.com/articles/git)